Improve Your Horse’s Straightness With These Great Tips

 Repeat roughly 3 times on each rein (more on an older stronger horse)

 Allow horses to work it out for themselves.
 They may make mistakes to begin with, so just be patient.
+Make sure you straighten your own shoulders, hands, seat and legs, and note how the horse reacts to your own corrections.

-1. HORSE STRAIGHTNESS – Canter
+1. Horse straightness – Canter

 A good exercise to improve the horse’s straightness in canter is to set out 2 canter poles a random distance apart and then canter each one and count the strides you get in between and make sure you stay dead straight in the middle.
 Before you start, identify a point at the end of the arena to focus on.